GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A new idea comes suddenly and in a rather intuitive way.
-But intuition is nothing but the outcome of earlier intellectual experience.
+> ### The most powerful programming language is Lisp.
+If you don't know Lisp (or its variant, Scheme), you don't know what it means for a programming language to be powerful and elegant.
+Once you learn Lisp, you will understand what is lacking in most other languages.
 >
-> ~ *Albert Einstein*
+> ~ *Richard Stallman*

 ---
 ## 🏎 Quick Facts